logaretm/vee-validate/packages/docs/content/tutorial.md

 </script>
 ```

-Notice that `Form` component is different than the native `form` element as it accepts an `as` prop which tells it what element to render, this is because the `Form` component is very flexible and can be used to render other complex markup or even custom form components.

 <doc-tip type="warn" title="Component Registration">

 It might be necessary to rename the `Form` and `Field` components to something else to avoid conflicting with HTML native elements tag names, while this will work fine in Vue's single file components (SFCs) because the compiler is able to determine which one to render, but in native browser environment the `Form` will still render the native HTML counterpart because HTML is case-insensitive.